USB Component

 • D4...0: Reserved (reset to zero)

 A device configuration that uses power from the bus and a local source reports a non-zero value in bMaxPower to indicate the amount of bus power required and sets D6.
-The actual power source at runtime can be determined using the GetStatus(DEVICE) request.
+The actual power source at run-time can be determined using the GetStatus(DEVICE) request.
 If a device configuration supports remote wakeup, D5 is set to 1.

 8 bMaxPower uint8_t 1 mA Maximum power consumption of the USB device from the bus in this specific configuration when the device is fully operational.
 Expressed in 2mA units (i.e., 50 = 100mA).